AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-p-business.md

 >
 >Free, on-demand resources are now available to help you prepare for your exam:
 >
 >* **Course:** If you're just starting out, or need a refresher, take our [Adobe Experience Platform Foundations Course](https://app.rockinfo.com/courses/216) to access explanations of key concepts, product walk-throughs, and knowledge checks.
-This course will provide a basis of knowledge you can build on in your certification journey.
+This course provides a basis of knowledge you can build on in your certification journey.
 >
->* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/377) provides a tailored path through your certification exam prep process, including the in-depth study materials you'll need to be successful in attaining this certification.
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/377) provides a tailored path through your certification exam prep process, including the in-depth study materials you need to be successful in attaining this certification.
 >
 >_If you are prompted to log in, use your Adobe ID._